 A postgraduate research degree with Salford is a rewarding investment in your future.

-Learn more about postgraduate research opportunities by visiting our next open day on Wednesday 17 November 2021.
+Learn more about postgraduate research opportunities by visiting our next open day.

 You can speak directly to research team leaders, ask questions and consider your options.

 Our postgraduate research community explores topics across a suite of interdisciplinary research centres.
 Across built environment, engineering and technology, science and environments and ecology, we can help you to engage with co-created, transformational research.

 The urban built environment is becoming the leading place for living and working.
 The Centre for Urban Processes, Resilient Infrastructure and Sustainable Environments (UPRISE) is Salford’s multi-disciplinary research centre that seeks to identify, articulate and address the challenges that cities face.

 Our researchers work across a range of subject areas to identify how we might design, deliver and experience cities differently, considering issues that impact at local, national and international levels.